FriendsOfSymfony/FOSHttpCache/doc/user-context.rst

 --------------------

-After following the steps above, the following code renders a homepage differently depending on whether the user is logged in or not:
+After following the steps above, the following code renders a homepage differently depending on whether the user is logged in or not, using the *credentials of the particular user*:

 .. code-block:: php